About Washington / Baltimore HIDTA

 U.S. Attorney for the Western District of Virginia

-Postal Inspector in Charge GL Torbenson (Acting)
+Postal Inspector in Charge Damon Wood

 United States Postal Inspection Service, Washington Division